Helvetica: Helvetica World

 Helvetica World supports Arabic, Cyrillic, Greek, Hebrew, and Vietnamese scripts.

-The family consists of four fonts in two weights and one width, with complementary italics.
+This typeface family consists of four scalable fonts in two weights and one width, with complementary italics.

 The Arabic glyphs were based on a redesigned Yakout font family from Linotype.
 Latin kerning and spacing were redesigned to have consistent spacing.
 John Hudson of Tiro Typeworks designed the Hebrew glyphs for the font family, as well as the Cyrillic, and Greek letters.

+Neue Helvetica (1983)

+Neue Helvetica (German for "New Helvetica"; [ˈnɔʏə]), sometimes Helvetica Neue in some digital files, is a reworking of the typeface with a more structurally unified set of heights and widths.
+Other changes include improved legibility, heavier punctuation marks, and increased spacing in the numbers.

+Neue Helvetica employs a numerical design classification scheme, similar to Univers.
+The font family for this typeface comprises 51 fonts, including nine weights in three widths (8 in normal width, 9 in condensed, and 8 in extended width variants) as well as an outline font based on Helvetica 75 Bold Outline (no Textbook or rounded fonts are available).
+Neue Helvetica also comes in variants for Central European and Cyrillic text.